Qarabağ FK: Gurban Gurbanov era (2008–present)

 In 2017, after victory over the Sheriff Tiraspol, Qarabağ qualified for the UEFA Champions League play-off rounds for the first time.
 In the first leg they recorded a 1–0 victory over Danish side F.C.
 Copenhagen in Baku.
 Despite losing 2–1 in the second leg, Qarabağ won on away goals and became the first Azerbaijani team to reach the group stages of the UEFA Champions League.
 They were drawn in Group C alongside Chelsea, Atlético Madrid and Roma, where they managed to obtain two points in six games after two draws and four losses.

 In July and August 2021, Qarabağ secured their first participation in the group stage of UEFA Europa Conference League.
-Qarabağ knocked-out Ashdod (0-0 and 1-0), AEL Limassol (1-1 and 1-0) and Aberdeen (1-0 and 3-1) in the qualifiers.
+Qarabağ knocked-out Ashdod (0–0 and 1–0), AEL Limassol (1–1 and 1–0) and Aberdeen (1–0 and 3–1) in the qualifiers.
 On 27 August, Qarabağ was drawn on Group H of the 2021–22 UEFA Europa Conference League alongside Basel, Kairat and Omonia.
-Where they eventually placed 2nd in the group, making it to the rounds of 32.
+They eventually placed 2nd in the group, making it to the Knockout Play-off Round.

+In the 2023–24 season Qarabağ made it to the Europa League group stage where they finished 2nd behind Bayer Leverkusen.
+Qarabağ were subsequently drawn against Braga in the knockout round play-off.
+The first leg ended as a 4–2 victory for Qarabağ.
+The second leg would finish 2–0 to Braga after normal time, but ultimately ended 3–2 to the Portuguese side after extra time, which meant Qarabağ won 6–5 on aggregate, and thus became the first ever team from Azerbaijan to reach the round of 16 in any UEFA club competition.
+The round of 16 draw pitted them against Bayer Leverkusen, whom they had already played earlier in the group stages.
+The club tied with Bayer Leverkusen 2–2 in the first leg at home but were knocked out in the second leg following two stoppage times goals from Patrik Schick, ending the game 3–2.